COLLATERAL CHARGE MORTGAGE VERSUS CONVENTIONAL MORTGAGE

 - It is possible to have a second mortgage (a home equity line of credit) registered behind the lenders first mortgage.

 - Not all lenders have standardized early discharge penalties

 PROS / CONS OF A COLLATERAL CHARGE MORTGAGE

 - If you qualify (and the lender approves) you could borrow more money (up to the registered amount) without having to register another mortgage (saving legal fees).

-- A collateral charge mortgage cannot be ‘switched’.
+- A collateral charge mortgage cannot be ‘switched’ with ease.
 To take advantage of a better product you would likely have to pay a fee to discharge your mortgage and pay off any car loan or line of credit associated with the collateral charge mortgage.

-- The lender may utilise the collateral mortgage to pay any unpaid debts you may have with them.
-For example if you defaulted on a credit card the lender could increase your collateral mortgage amount to payout the debt.
+- The lender may utilize the collateral mortgage to pay any unpaid debts you may have with them.
+For example, if you defaulted on a credit card the lender could increase your collateral mortgage amount to payout the debt.

 - If you wanted to refinance to use the equity built in your home and the lender declines your application you couldn’t approach another lender because the home is secured against the collateral mortgage (375,000 from the example above) so it looks like there is no equity available to secure the application.